Iain-Donald/ascon-lib/README.md

 Current status: Testing implementation, files will trickle in.

-// Counting those in ./include, ./src, and build.zig.
+// Counting those in ./include, ./src, and build.zig:

 Completed core files available: **3/9**